 Don’t try to see too much

-One of the joys of Europe rail travel is how simple it can be – the huge network of train lines and relatively small distances make it easy to whizz between cities and countries.
+One of the joys of European rail travel is how simple it can be – the huge network of train lines and relatively small distances make it easy to whizz between cities and countries.
 If you’re in Munich you could be in Zurich, Prague, Vienna or Verona within five hours.
-The only problem is that it makes it really tempting to try and see too much.
-Although it’s a rail trip, you do probably want to see more than the inside of a carriage!
+The only problem is that it makes it tempting to try and see too much.
+Although it’s a rail trip, you do want to see more than just the inside of a carriage!

 When I was planning my trip, I allowed three nights for big cities, two for smaller ones and had just one single-night stopover.
 That way we had enough time to explore each place properly and didn’t feel like we were constantly packing and unpacking.
 It also helped keep costs down as we didn’t need a train ticket every day.
 Make sure you check the train schedules carefully too – just because two destinations look close on the map, it doesn’t mean it’ll be a quick train journey.
 On indirect routes with lots of changes you can end up spending the whole day travelling.
 Useful sites to help with route planning are Deutsche Bahn and Voyages SNCF, with schedules for trains running all across Europe, and the Raildude forum.

 Take the scenic route

 When you’re planning a route, the train company websites will usually show you the quickest way to get from place to place.
 But sometimes there’s another route that might take a bit longer, but the view out of the window makes it well worth the extra travel time.
 Like the route from Zurich to Milan – the quickest way (and the way you’re usually offered when you search on the rail company websites) would be the four-hour direct EuroCity train.
 But you could also take the slower route via Chur and Tirano, which follows the route of the Bernina Express scenic train.
 It takes around double the time, but is one of the world’s most spectacular rail journeys, running through some stunning mountain scenery.